Code-Platoon-Assignments/oop-vehicle-shop/README.md

 Implement the constructor `__init__` method to initialize the instance attributes:

+- `_id` (instance attribute): An integer that should never be repeated and only rise with each car instance
 - `make` (instance attribute): A string representing the make of the car.
 - `model` (instance attribute): A string representing the model of the car.
 - `year` (instance attribute): An integer representing the manufacturing year of the car.